 Yousef’s original plan had been to use this trip to scout possible Israeli targets in New York, and then to return to Pakistan for fundraising and planning, before returning once more to New York to stage his attack.
 Ironically enough though, he found that all of Israel’s assets in New York were much too well protected, and so he decided on the next best thing.
 Perhaps because he couldn’t find a deli that could service a quarter-million circumcised customers at once, Yousef decided on going after the two biggest victims New York City had to offer: he planned to tip the North Tower of the World Trade Center onto the South Tower.

 After all, he’d heard that the Towers were chock full of Jews from a buddy back in Pakistan.
 What more proof did he need?
 Although in reality the destruction of both Towers wouldn’t kill 250,000 citizens of any sect – combined they had a maximum capacity of only 50,000 employees – Yousef figured this would have to do, and went about preparing for his attack.

-Regardless of exactly why the Twin Towers were chosen as a target, the mechanics of the attack do even more to deflate the idea that Yousef was a grave threat to our national security, who alone embodied the most sinister and present danger facing the country.
+Regardless of exactly why the Twin Towers were chosen as a target, the mechanics of the attack do even more to deflate the idea that Yousef was a grave threat to our national security, who alone embodied the most sinister danger facing the country.
 Although Yousef was a “harbinger of a new type of independent, non-state-sponsored global terrorist,”4 his failings drastically outweigh the minor tactical impact of the attack.
 The creation of the fifteen-hundred pound bomb used in the attack, however, was not without its admirable aspects.

 Which makes sense, as Yousef had plenty of experience and training in crafting bombs.